ruboto/ruboto/README.md

 <a name="application_generator"></a>
 ### Application generator

+    $ ruboto gen app --package com.yourdomain.whatever

+You can specify lots of parameters if you don't want the defaults.

     $ ruboto gen app --package com.yourdomain.whatever --path path/to/where/you/want/the/app --name NameOfApp --target android-version --min-sdk another-android-version --activity MainActivityName

-Version values must be specified using `android-` and the sdk level number (e.g., android-10 is Gingerbread.)
+Version values must be specified using the sdk level number (e.g., 22 is Lollipop).
+You can prefix with `android-` (e.g. android-22).

 <a name="class_generator"></a>
 ### Class generator